-In the General Election of May 2010 Michael was Elected to the House of Commons as Conservative Member of Parliament for the constituency of Northampton North.
+In the General Election of May 2010 Michael defeated the sitting Labour candidate and was Elected to the House of Commons as Conservative Member of Parliament for the constituency of Northampton North.

-Since February 2011, Michael has been a member of the Home Affairs Select Committee of the House of Commons, one of the most high-profile committees of the House, which deals with issues such as policing and immigration, and he has played a leading part in the major enquiries the Committee has conducted in recent years, including into Police conduct and surveillance, and national security issues.
+In February 2011, Michael became a member of the Home Affairs Select Committee of the House of Commons, one of the most high-profile committees of the House, which deals with issues such as policing and immigration, and he played a leading part for over four years in the major enquiries the Committee conducted, including into Police conduct and surveillance, and national security issues.

-Michael was appointed Parliamentary Advisor to the Chairman of the Conservative Party Lord Feldman of Elstree in September 2012.
+Michael was appointed Parliamentary Advisor to the Chairman of the Conservative Party Rt Hon Lord Feldman of Elstree in September 2012.

-At Parliament, Michael was Chairman of the All-Party Parliamentary Group on the Queen’s Diamond Jubilee.
-He proposed the gift from both Houses of Parliament of a stained glass window for Her Majesty The Queen.
-He personally raised nearly £100,000 from Parliamentarians from across the political spectrum towards this project and he ensured no public funds needed to be spent on it.
-Michael later commissioned the window depicting Her Majesty’s Arms to celebrate The Queen’s Diamond Jubilee.
-Expertly crafted by age-old traditional methods by one of the few remaining family businesses of its type in England, the window has been on display since the Queen unveiled it in March 2012 and it was installed in the North Window of Westminster Hall in the summer of 2013.
-The Queen visited Parliament to see it in place in December 2013.
+At Parliament, Michael established the All-Party Parliamentary Group on the Queen’s Diamond Jubilee and became its Chairman.
+He proposed the gift, from both Houses of Parliament, to celebrate The Queen’s Diamond Jubilee, of a stained glass window for Her Majesty The Queen.
+He personally raised nearly £100,000 from Parliamentarians from across the political spectrum towards this project and no public funds needed to be spent on it.